 At Barco, he said this typically takes them around a half to one year for a new product.

 Afterward, Product Managers go through a standard process with a Business Case Review and Product Design Review.
 This is quite intensive but they are typically much less involved in the subsequent development phase.

 One of the challenges Gerrit mentioned is working in the early phase with customers, end-users, and consultants to brainstorm on the mid/long-term technology and product options.

 “We’re often trying to find out what might be possible in the next 3 years.
 It’s a subtle art to come to the table with some ideas and then tease out through discussions about what could be developed.
 It’s very much a back-and-forth, give-and-take process.”

 Another challenge Gerrit talked about is how to split the workload across his different product managers.

 “If I make product managers fully responsible for a too limited set of products in the portfolio there is a danger they don’t see the big picture.
 Similarly, if we split things by current and next-generation or pre and post-launch, we don’t get continuity through the whole life-cycle and risk missing a lot of key information.”

 “What does work well is to off-load some product management activities to a separate product marketing team.
-They know their vertical markets well and drive the sales enablement activities during product launch.
+They know their vertical markets well and drive the sales enablement activities during product launches.
 They have the insight to know which customers are best to talk to and can focus on managing the relationship.
 My product managers can turn up to customer meetings with new product ideas and get great customer feedback.”

-In our event (the Product Management Leadership Forum) there was discussion about what the line in the diagram would look like for a pure software product developed in an Agile environment.
+In our event, there was a discussion about what the line in the diagram would look like for a pure software product developed in an Agile environment.

 Another view was that if the product manager was not the Scrum Product Owner it might be more like Gerrit’s line but with spikes each time a major new release came out.